kmsandbox/petclinic-on-kubernetes/spring-framework/README.md

 	docker container prune

+&nbsp;
-### Step 4: push docker image to Kubernetes - minikube or ICP
+### Step 5: push docker image to Kubernetes - minikube or ICP

 #### A. retag the image